prashantkul366/VM-UNet-ISIC18-Prashant/README.md

 ## 5. Trained VM-UNet Checkpoint

-- You can also obtain our trained VM-UNet on ISIC17, ISIC18 and Synapse from [Baidu Netdisk](https://pan.baidu.com/s/1lygUOFo6fMF_wS_dskwpBQ?pwd=5z00).
+- You can also obtain our trained VM-UNet on ISIC17, ISIC18 and Synapse from [Baidu Netdisk](https://pan.baidu.com/s/1lygUOFo6fMF_wS_dskwpBQ?pwd=5z00) or [GoogleDrive](https://drive.google.com/drive/folders/1ZJjc7sdyd-6KfI7c8R6rDN8bcTz3QkCx?usp=sharing).

 ## 6. Acknowledgments

 - We thank the authors of [VMamba](https://github.com/MzeroMiko/VMamba) and [Swin-UNet](https://github.com/HuCaoFighting/Swin-Unet) for their open-source codes.